- Search Graduate Jobs

 This isn’t too far removed from being a forensic accountant, though you’ll be a lot closer to those you’re being paid to keep an eye on.
 As the name suggests, internal auditors examine key areas of the business they’re employed by and report their findings to management.
 Essentially, it will be your job to warn management if any divisions are being run in an inefficient, financially risky or fraudulent way.
-It’s a delicate job best suited to those with both an eye for detail and ability to grasp the bigger picture.
+It’s a delicate job best suited to those with both an eye for detail and the ability to grasp the bigger picture.
 Internal auditors also need a thorough knowledge of how businesses are run and an ability to communicate effectively, often in tense circumstances.

 9) Management accounting

-You’ll require sharp decision making skills, plenty of business acumen and the ability to convey complex financial information to staff at various levels in an accessible manner.
+You’ll require sharp decision-making skills, plenty of business acumen and the ability to convey complex financial information to staff at various levels in an accessible manner.
 Management accounting is all about the supply of information and reports that can aid in the decision-making processes in a company.
 Management accountants gain an in-depth knowledge of the sectors they work in and a range of skills such as planning, management and strategy (in addition to the standard accounting competencies).
 Once they’ve acquired this skill set, knowledge and experience, management accountants can proffer valuable, specialised, business-specific guidance.

 10) Risk assessment

 Do you have a questioning, logical mindset that zeroes in on problems?
 The creativity to come up with solutions to those problems?
 Interpersonal skills and confidence?
 If so, risk assessment could be for you.
 It’s all about helping organisations understand, prioritise and manage risk to avoid problems and capitalise on opportunities.
 This enables clients to reach their goals, which might include growing their business, outperforming competition or protecting their brand.